Rovak/InlineAttachment/README.md

 });
 ```

+## Building

+The source can be build with Grunt, you can follow the [install grunt](https://github.com/gruntjs/grunt/tree/0.3-stable#installing-grunt) to
+setup the Grunt tool.

+When Grunt is up-and-running go to the project folder and use `grunt` to build.

 ## Notes

 The current version is still work in progress and has only been tested on the latest Chrome and only offers markdown syntax.